-Austin Rising Runners is a relatively new program for the greater Austin area.
+Austin Rising Runners been around since 2018.
 It was created after seeing a need for a program that is focused on development, instead of one in which the sole metric of success is a stopwatch.
 By providing training in technique, tactics, and overall fitness, a child will be better situated to enjoy the activity and strive to improve.

 ARR is supported by volunteer coaches with over 20 years of coaching experience.
 They have worked with runners from 6 year-old national champions to adult world championship and world record holders.
 Among the thousands of runners with whom the coaches have worked, many have been the last person across the finish line (with a broad smile on their face).
 All of our staff members are volunteer.
 No one receives payment for their services and time.
 The goal is to provide sports education to the greater Austin community and give back to others.
 ARR is a non-profit with fees limited to the expenses of each season and relies on the support of our families and the community at large.